AuReMe/metage2metabo-postaviz/README.rst

 Metadata tabulation
 ===========

-Tabulation to observe the metadatagiven in CLI.
+Tabulation to observe the metadata given in CLI.
 For future update we will use this tab to allow users to change metadata type directly inside the application.

 PCOA tabulation